Everything you need to know about setting up and using Siri on your iPhone, iPod touch, and iPad!

 - How to check current weather conditions with Siri

-- How to view a weekly weather forecast with Siri
+- How to check weekly weather forecasts with Siri

-- How to check sunrise and sunset times with Siri
+- How to get sunrise and sunset information with Siri

 How to play and control music using Siri